-Bid Package 8 - Includes the design and construction of a new 14,000-gpm pump station at Canal Road, approximately 22 relief wells, conveyance systems, and grading work.
+Bid Package 8 - Includes the design and construction of a new 15,000-gpm pump station at Canal Road, approximately 22 relief wells, conveyance systems, and grading work.
 This package spans the Lower Wood River Levee from station 431+00 to 455+00.

 The Corps of Engineers has requested that the Corps build this bid package.
-Wood will complete the design in Fall 2019 and provide it to the Corps to construct.
+Currently, Wood is completing the design.
+The Corps will bid the project after obtaining all necessary real estate acquisitions.

-Estimated Construction Cost \$ 5,600,000.
+Estimated Construction Cost \$ 6,000,000.

-Bid Package 9 - Formerly this package spanned the Lower Wood River Levee from station 493+35 to 480+15 and included the design and construction of a new pump station and 18 relief wells; however, this Corps of Engineers is now planning to design and construct the work in this reach.
+Bid Package 9 - Formerly this package spanned the Lower Wood River Levee from station 493+35 to 480+15 and included the design and construction of a new pump station and 18 relief wells.
+Bid package is now a relief well abandonment package needed to satisfy the 35% non-federal sponsor local cost share.